mpentek/ParOptBeam/README.md

 TestMain()
 ```

-Run all working relevant test by:
+Run all working relevant tests by:
 ```
 python -m source.test_utils.run_all_tests
 ```